-All communications concerning this RFP must be directed only to the RFP Program Director via email.
+All communications concerning this RFP must be directed only to the RFP Program Director via email (Kathy DePalma at kdepalma@aihec.org).
 Any other communication will be considered unofficial and non-binding.
 Consultants are to rely on written statements issued by the RFP Coordinator.
 This RFP is available at the AIHEC website.
 All RFP amendments and/or Consultant questions and AIHEC answers will be posted to these sites as well as shared via the optional Listserv.